-Year 9 students focus initially on Unit 1, which is the physical geography component of the final exam.
+In year 9, students focus on unit 1, which is the physical geography component of the final exam.
 The emphasis remains on the human interaction with the physical environment.
 The first topic students study is Natural Hazards both globally and within the UK.
 This topic covers many elements including Weather and Tectonics.
-Students use the same skill set for both aspects of Natural Weather by undertaking a case study and investing the effects, responses and impacts.
-This leads nicely onto climate change and how we measure the impact, again linking to weather hazards.
+Students apply this learning to case studies and investigate the effects, responses and impacts of two tectonic events.
 Students then focus on Ecosystems across the world including tropical rainforests and cold environments focusing on opportunities and challenges of these biomes.
-Coasts are also studied and students have opportunities throughout KS4 to visit the coast at Eastbourne, Lulworth Cove, Devon and Wales.
-Water on the land covers rivers and how we use water.
-The year ends by starting the Unit 2 part of the syllabus and studying The Urban World.
+The final topic of study is the physical landscape of the UK, covering both river and coastal environments.
+At the end of year 9, students will undertake a piece of fieldwork relating to one of the topics that they studied in year 9.

 Year 10 students focus on Unit 2, the human geography component of the exam.
 Students will examine how urban change has created opportunities and challenges in a developing part of the world as well as in the UK.
 They will also appreciate how economies around the world are changing, and how this has happened at different speeds in different areas.
 They will draw focus on Nigeria and how this country is undergoing such rapid economic development.
 They will then again, focus on economic change in the UK.
 Finally, Students will examine resource management and in particular studying the energy aspects of resource management.
 At the end of year 10, students will undertake their second fieldwork opportunity, collecting data in an urban environment, focusing on a particular topic that they have studied.